 Despite that discrepancy, any progress toward 4G technology was immediately noticeable as an improvement over 3G.
 What might have been considered a marketing gimmick of companies proclaiming their technologies to be “4G LTE” if they were simply on the path to improvement was, thus, not completely false.
 There came to be a further wrinkle with the abbreviation LTE-A, “Long Term Evolution Advanced,” which came to denote services that were at the leading edge of development.

 How Does LTE Work?

-But marketing pressures and the fact that the newer cell network technologies were significantly faster than 3G service caused the ITU-R to allow cell carriers to market LTE and HSPA+ as “4G” even though they fell well short of actual 4G speeds.
+Still, for some years, LTE didn’t denote anything remotely similar to the true ITU-R service standards for 4G.
+Neither did Evolved High Speed Packet Access (HSPA+), another recognized 4G cellular network technology.
+It was largely due to marketing pressures and the fact that the newer technologies were noticeably excelling 3G service that the ITU-R was persuaded to allow cell carriers to market LTE and HSPA+ as “4G,” even though these technologies still fell well short of actual 4G speeds.

 Looking Ahead to 5G

 In keeping with prior progress in mobile data networks, the fifth generation or 5G is meant to deliver multi-Gbps data speeds up to 10 Gigabits per second — a hundred times faster than 4G’s theoretical specs and 250 times faster than America’s current fastest LTE networks — leading to ultra-low latency and increasingly uniform experience for more users.
 The full extent of its impact is still to be seen.

 Just as 4G LTE is still growing toward meeting its theoretical peak specs, 5G will take some time to come into its own.
 There will likely be years during the transition in which 4G LTE networks will continue to advance and improve meaning they’ll be with us for a while yet.